-How That “Just Right Fit” Creates BIG WINs for Employees and Employers!
+Hiring for “Fit” Creates BIG WINs for Both Employees and Employers!

-If you’re an EMPLOYER, hiring employees who are the “just right fit” almost always translates into more productivity.
-Studies show that employees who are that “just right fit” will outperform their less well matched colleagues as much as two to one.
-“Right fit” employees stay on the job longer, work harder, and can have a big impact on a team’s morale.
-Because they love what they do, the “right fit” employees have a positive impact on everyone around them.
+If you’re an EMPLOYER – hiring employees who are the “just right fit” will translate immediately into more productivity, higher team morale, less turnover.
+Study after study shows that employees selected for “fit” will outperform their less well matched colleagues as much as two to one.
+Employees who “fit” tend to stay on the job longer, work harder, and can have a big impact on how your team gets work done.
+Because employees who “fit” love what they do, the won’t take up your time, and will positively impact everyone around them.